Local drug trial shows sign of hope for COVID ‘long-haulers’

 But there is something for all from this trial: hope that someday long-haul syndrome could be a thing of the past.

-The study will be revealed some time next month.
+The study will be revealed sometime next month.
 It’s hoped that those who got the placebo will then have the opportunity to participate in a new trial with the drug.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.